Azure/ALZ-Bicep/accelerator/README.md

 In order to setup the Accelerator framework, the following steps must be completed in the order listed:

-1. Install the [ALZ-PowerShell-Module](https://github.com/Azure/ALZ-PowerShell-Module#installation) on your local development machine or within the Azure Cloud Shell using the following command:
+1. Install the [ALZ PowerShell Module](https://github.com/Azure/ALZ-PowerShell-Module#installation) on your local development machine or within the Azure Cloud Shell using the following command:

     ```powershell
     Install-Module -Name ALZ